 3. A First Aid qualification equivalent to the following units:

 HLTAID001 Provide cardiopulmonary resuscitation

 HLTAID003 Provide first aid

 The Remaining Units consist in the non-AOD content of the Certificate IV in Alcohol and Other Drugs (AOD).

 To complete the Remaining Units, workers must undertake 12 core and elective units from the Certificate IV in Alcohol and Other Drugs.
 Upon successful completion of the Remaining Units, each worker will be provided with a nationally-recognised Statement of Attainment off all the competencies completed and a testamur at completion of the qualification (i.e. when evidence of completion of the AOD Skill Set is provided).
 It is expected that workers will undertake all 12 of the Remaining Units.

-The units will be delivered in 3-day (Monday, Wednesday, and Thursday) blocks over 3 months.
-In total, workers will undertake 9 full days of training to obtain the remaining units from the Certificate IV in Alcohol and Other Drug (not including the AOD Skill Set), commencing on Monday 26 March 2018.
+The units were delivered in 3-day (Monday, Wednesday, and Thursday) blocks over 3 months.
+In total, workers undertook 9 full days of training to obtain the remaining units from the Certificate IV in Alcohol and Other Drug (not including the AOD Skill Set).

 - 26, 28, 29 May 2018